 - For superusers, farms, or other small businesses, we can transfer the entirety of the old computer to the new, retaining all applications and their data while at the same time upgrading the old computer to Windows 11 (see option #5 below)

-5. Buy a new computer and transfer the entire contents of your old computer to it (Computer older than mid-2016)
+5. Buy a new Windows 11 computer and transfer the entire contents of your old Windows 10 computer to it (Computer older than mid-2016)

 For people who have a substantial investment in their old computer (i.e., bookkeeping software, specialized agriculture or industry apps for doing business, or have a lot of applications that are older), the best option in our opinion is to transfer the entire old machine to the new.
 This provides the least interruption and is effectively like upgrading and testing everything at once.